Rakesh-Bairwa/Rakesh-Bairwa/README.md

 <p align="center"> <img src="https://komarev.com/ghpvc/?username=Rakesh-Bairwa&label=Profile%20Visits&color=blue&style=plastic%22%20alt=%22Rakesh-Bairwa"/> </p>

-* I am a final year postgraduate student under the department of Computer Applications in [NITT, Tamil Nadu](https://www.nitt.edu/).
+* I did my masters in Computer Science from the Department of Computer Applications in [NITT, Tamil Nadu](https://www.nitt.edu/).
+* I did my bachelors in Statistics from Ramanujan College, University of Delhi (DU).
+* I have experience in cloud platforms & services like Amazon web services (AWS).
+* I also did research in the field of cloud, specifically cloud resource forecasting & VM placement and migration.
+* Build a Evolutionary algorithm for an Artificial Neural Network optimizer.
-* I am a Fullstack Software Developer.
-I build a couple of WebApps with Python using Flask.
+* I know Fullstack Software Development.
+I build a couple of WebApps with Python using Flask and other technologies.
-* I love solving Data Structures & Algorithms problems for betterment of my Problem Solving Skills in C++.
+* I like problem-solving, hence Data Structures & Algorithms as well.

 ***